 A skilled workforce is a critical component of regional economic growth.
-Many jobs that once required only a high school degree now require additional specialized training or a postsecondary education.
-Ensuring that Chicago's workforce has access to advanced educational opportunities will prepare the region to compete in the global economy.
+Many jobs that once required only a high school degree now require additional training or a postsecondary education.
+Ensuring that Chicago's workforce has access to these opportunities will prepare the region to compete in the global economy.

 Why it matters